 \textbf{Diffusion models for conditional prediction}.
 Generative modeling with diffusion models has gained increasing recent attention~\cite{ho2020denoising, song2020score, dhariwal2021diffusion, rombach2022high}.
 Many recent works have leveraged priors from pre-trained latent diffusion models for dense prediction tasks such as estimating depth~\cite{ke2023repurposing, he2024lotus}, normals~\cite{long2023wonder3d, fu2024geowizard, martingarcia2024diffusione2eft, ye2024stablenormal, bin2025normalcrafter}, or materials~\cite{kocsis2024intrinsic, zeng2024rgb}.
 These methods often suppress output diversity by averaging multiple samples \cite{ke2023repurposing, kocsis2024intrinsic} or regularizing variance \cite{ye2024stablenormal}, overlooking the inherent ambiguity in these tasks and leading to over-smoothed predictions that fail to capture multimodal outcomes.
-In contrast, recent \emph{generative perception} models embrace ambiguity by using diffusion models to produce diverse samples of illumination and reflectance \cite{Yenyo_2024_CVPR} or of shape~\cite{han2024multistable}.
-These models operate on a single image, and they are trained from scratch to enable multimodal output distributions.
+In contrast, recent \emph{generative perception} models embrace ambiguity by using diffusion models to produce diverse samples of illumination and reflectance \cite{Yenyo_2024_CVPR} or of shape~\cite{han2024multistable} from a single image.
+Here we extend this idea to consider motion and to infer shape and materials together.